 At a glance: Medicare health insurance in Oregon

-- Nearly 20 percent of Oregon residents are enrolled in Medicare.
-Of the 835,000 Medicare beneficiaries in the state, about 14 percent are under age 65.
+- More than 20 percent of Oregon residents are enrolled in Medicare.
+Of the 883,000 Medicare beneficiaries in the state, about 13 percent are under age 65.

 - Oregon has significant consumer protections related to Medigap plans, with an annual opportunity to switch plans and guaranteed-issue coverage (without higher premiums) for disabled beneficiaries under age 65.

-- Average Medicare spending per Oregon enrollee was the third-lowest in the nation in 2017.
+- Average spending per enrollee for Medicare in Oregon was the fourth-lowest in the nation in 2018.

-Most people gain eligibility for Medicare when they turn 65.
+Most people gain eligibility for Medicare enrollment when they turn 65.
 But Medicare eligibility is also triggered when a person has been receiving disability benefits for 24 months, or has ALS or end-stage renal disease.
-Nationwide, 16 percent of all Medicare beneficiaries were under the age of 65 as of 2016; in Oregon, it was 14 percent.
+Nationwide, 15 percent of all Medicare beneficiaries were under the age of 65 as of 2017; in Oregon, it was 13 percent.

 Medigap plans are subject to various federal rules, but states also have a lot of say in how the plans operate.
 Oregon has a rule to ensure that Medigap enrollees aren’t stuck with their plan forever, regardless of their health status.
 And the state also guarantees access to Medigap plans for Medicare beneficiaries under age 65.